DanielMalede/LawMarket/README.md

 visit the LawMarket website to interact with the platform.

 <h2>Features</h2>
-The LawMarket platform includes several features to facilitate interactions between lawyers and clients, including:
+<h3>The LawMarket platform includes several features to facilitate
+interactions between lawyers and clients, including:</h3>

 <h3>Lawyer Profiles</h3>
 Lawyers can create profiles that list their areas of expertise, rates,